 Monitoring-Only Pricing Model

-This option is often the most inexpensive and commonly used if you have in-house IT expertise, which is sensible, considering this is the most minimalist approach to managing services.
+This option is often the most inexpensive and commonly used if you have in-house IT expertise, which is sensible, considering this is the minimalist approach to managing services.
 MSPs will monitor some aspects of your IT infrastructure from a remote location.
-When they discover any issues, they will make them known to you, but providing resolution may cost additional money, or be handed off to your team to resolve.
+When they discover any issues, they will make them known to you, but providing resolution may cost additional money, or the problem will be handed off to your team to resolve.
 The level of monitoring can vary from watching over in-house equipment to a more advanced support system with incident resolution.

 Tiered Pricing Model

-This model lets clients decide how many services they want on a more exact level.
+This model lets clients decide how many services they want on a more granular level.
 Different tiers of products are created and associated with defined levels of service.
 You can buy services in small bundles, and this could be a better fit when you already have some of the pieces in place.
 The variety of choices is extensive, but can also lead to confusion if you can't decide how much assistance you need.
 For the MSP, this tiered pricing model could stall customer acquisition or compel would-be clients to settle for the cheapest option.